CortexFoundation/tech-doc/hello-world-tutorial-contract.md

 ![callables](imgs/callable.png)

 Paste your custom image input (that monstrous array above) into SetInput and then click the button, confirm the transaction in the popup window.
+Wait until the transaction is confirmed.
+This could take a while!

-Finally, click on DigitRecognitionInfer, confirm the transaction.
-Your final inference result should be stored in currentInferResult in a few seconds!
+Finally, click on `DigitRecognitionInfer`, confirm the transaction.
+Your final inference result should be stored in `currentInferResult` in a few seconds!

 Expect to see something like this:
 ![res](imgs/res.png)